-4.7 New smoothing algorithms
+New smoothing algorithms

-New smoothing algorithms have been added for both 2- and 3-dimensional plots. smooth kdensity and smooth cumul can be used with plot to draw smooth histograms and cumulative distribution functions, resp.
-For use with splot several new smoothing kernels have been added to dgrid3d.
+New smoothing algorithms have been added for both 2- and 3-dimensional plots. smooth kdensity and smooth cumulative can be used with plot to draw smooth histograms and cumulative distribution functions.
+Several new smoothing kernels have been added to dgrid3d for use with splot.
 See smooth (p.
-69) dgrid3d (p.
-95).
+80) dgrid3d (p.
+108).